19hours/sg-statutes/Acts/Merchant Shipping Act.md

 [7/96]

-“port of return” means such port as is agreed upon by the master or seaman and his employer in the crew agreement or otherwise, or, in the absence of agreement —
+“port of return” means such port as is agreed upon by the crew member and his employer in the crew agreement or seafarer’s employment agreement, as the case may be, or otherwise, or, in the absence of agreement —

-(a) Singapore, in the case of a master or seaman who is resident in Singapore; or
+(a) Singapore, in the case of a crew member who is resident in Singapore; or

-(b) the port where the master or seaman was employed or joined the ship, in any other case;
+(b) the port where the crew member was employed or joined the ship, in any other case;

+[Act 6 of 2014 wef 01/04/2014]

 “Registrar” means the Registrar of Singapore ships;